cyb0124/OCRemote/README.md

 # OCRemote
-OCRemote is an OpenComputers program by cyb0124 for storage-management and auto-crafting.
-Main features include:
+OCRemote is an OpenComputers program by cyb0124 for item-storage and auto-crafting.
+Features include:
-  - Full automation for multi-step crafting and keeping items in-stock.
+  - Parallelized multi-step processing and keeping items in-stock.
-  - Reuse and parallelization of machines for multiple recipes.
+  - Allow defining unlimited number of recipes per machine.
-  - Prioritization of recipes based on the demand. (e.g. deciding which crop to grow, or deciding which ore to process first.)
+  - Prioritization of recipes based on the demand. (e.g. deciding which ore to process first.)
   - Robust handling of multiple-input recipes to prevent clogging (e.g. for alloy furnaces).
-  - Preventing recipes from using up the last seed/sapling/etc.
+  - Preventing recipes from using up the last seed/sapling items.
   - Processing excessive items (e.g. saplings from tree farm).
+  - Use multiple computers to parallelize world-interaction, achieving high item-transfer throughput.

 OCRemote is designed for survival/expert-mode gameplay in modpacks such as Enigmatica 2 and Project Ozone 3.
 When used correctly, it can completely replace ME-system based auto processing both in early game and in late game.
 It has been tested to function correctly in Sponge-based public servers.